 More Americans are traveling with their pets, and national parks are popular destinations.
-Unfortunately, many national parks aren’t very welcoming when it comes to pets.
+Unfortunately, many national parks aren’t very pet friendly.
 But that’s changing!
-Without compromising their rules or affecting the wildlife, some parks are setting up Bark Ranger programs.
-It started in 2015, as a trial at Olympic National Park and became official in the summer of 2016.
-Montezuma Castle was next, and since then the popular Bark Ranger program has been spreading to other national parks.
+Without compromising their rules or affecting the wildlife, some parks have started Bark Ranger programs.
+And it’s become so popular that it’s spreading quickly.
+Below you’ll find a list of national parks where your pup can become a Bark Ranger.

 The Bark Ranger program was introduced as a way to encourage responsible national park travel with dogs.